irw-udel-grad-archive/guides/Python/01_intro/README.md

 # Python - Quickstart

-## Personal musing
-For a while, I resisted learning or using Python.
-It seemed more wild and free than other languages, and unlike MATLAB or R, I didn't know where Python *lived*.
-But if you're doing any kind of scientific computing, especially using open source tools, it's hard to resist for long.
-So here's something to make the transition easier.
+Welcome!
 Let's get started.
 I'm going to assume that you're here because you actually want to run Python, so there are a couple of things to go over before you run any code.

 ## Setup
 1. Install [Anaconda](https://www.anaconda.com/products/individual).